abu-tech/face-recognition-attendance/README.md

 # Face Recognition Attendance GUI Application

-This is Basically a face Recognition based attendance GUI application which records the attendance of the person in CSV file if it is recognised by the application.
+This is Basically a face Recognition based attendance Desktop application which records the attendance of the person in CSV file if it is recognised by the application.

 ## Demo